VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: VidEdit Framework

 Each of the predicted $(u, v)$-coordinates are then fed into an atlas network $\mathbb{A}$, which yields an RGB color at that location.
 Color can then be reconstructed by alpha-blending the predicted foreground $c_f^p$ and background $c_b^p$ colors at each position $p$, according to the corresponding opacity value $\alpha^p$:

-We train NLA in a self-supervised manner as in~\citep{lna}.
-The obtained background and foreground atlases are large 2D pixel representations disentangling the layers from the video.
-By utilizing these mapping and opacity networks, one can edit the RGBA pixel values and project them back onto the original video frames.
+We train NLA in a self-supervised manner as in~\cite{lna}. ~The obtained background and foreground atlases are large 2D pixel representations disentangling the layers from the video.
+By utilizing these mapping and opacity networks, one can edit the RGBA pixel values ~and project them back onto the original video frames.

 \textbf{Zero-shot atlas editing.} The 2D atlases obtained by disentangling the video are a well-posed framework to edit objects while ensuring a strong temporal consistency.
 We propose here to perform zero-shot text-based editing of atlas images.
-This is in sharp contrast with \cite{text2live}, which requires training a specific generative model for each target text query.
-We use a pre-trained conditioned latent diffusion model, although our approach is agnostic to the image editing tool.
-As illustrated with \cref{global_videdit}, the automatic video editing charge is cast into a much simpler, training free, and maneuverable image editing task that leads to competitive performance.
+This is in sharp contrast with \cite{text2live}, which requires training a specific generative model for each target text query. ~We use a pre-trained conditioned latent diffusion model, although our approach is agnostic to the image editing tool.
+As illustrated with \cref{global_videdit}, the automatic video editing task is transformed into a much straightforward, training free, and adaptable image editing task, resulting in competitive performance.